mathewjoy/cds_cleandata/CodeBook.md

 *  79 fBodyBodyGyroJerkMagMean: Average on Feature fBodyBodyGyroJerkMag-mean()
 *  80 fBodyBodyGyroJerkMagStd: Average on Feature fBodyBodyGyroJerkMag-std()
 *  81 fBodyBodyGyroJerkMagMeanFreq: Average on Feature fBodyBodyGyroJerkMag-meanFreq()

+## Activity Labels

+* WALKING (1): subject was walking during the test
+* WALKING_UPSTAIRS (2): subject was walking up a staircase during the test
+* WALKING_DOWNSTAIRS (3): subject was walking down a staircase during the test
+* SITTING (4): subject was sitting during the test
+* STANDING (5): subject was standing during the test
+* LAYING (6): subject was laying down during the test